The BBC's Clive Myrie pokes fun at Hull's battlefield on Have I've Got News for You

-BBC presenter and journalist Clive Myrie risks the anger of Hull residents with a laugh in the city regarding the war in Ukraine.
+BBC presenter and journalist Clive Myrie risks the anger of Hull residents with laughter in the city over the war in Ukraine.

 Clive Myri, 57, earned almost universal acclaim for his extraordinary reporting in Kyiv of the conflict in Ukraine in early March.
 He has become even more present on our TV screens with taking over as the presenter of the quiz show Mastermind last year.